The annual Mammoth Raft Race in Thurgau is a carnival on a river.

 For more than 40 years, people have gathered on the green banks of the Sitter and Thur rivers to watch this colorful and witty tradition, usually held on Mother's Day.
 It all started as an initiative by a local canoeists club, with 13 rafts participating.

-This year, 26 rafts competed in the Originality Class where it is not so much about speed racing as it is about being original and just having a good time.
+In 2016, 26 rafts competed in the Originality Class which is not so much about speed racing as it is about being original and just having a good time.

 Truly a spectacle on waters